Give your AI coding agent a voice on your team

 Automatic behavior

-The plugin works in the background without manual commands:
+The skill works in the background without manual commands:

 - Auto-reporting — Claude detects when significant work is completed and sends a report automatically.
 Trivial changes (typo fixes, lockfile updates, formatting) are skipped.